smpuglie/smpuglie.github.io/index.md

 headshot-src: /images/me.jpg
 ---

 Hello!
-I am a third-year PhD student hoping to use my training in neuroscience and applied mathematics to improve our understanding of how brains and bodies move.
+I am a fourth-year PhD student hoping to use my training in neuroscience and applied mathematics to improve our understanding of how brains and bodies move.
 I am developing connectome-driven modeling approaches to study the neural control of locomotion in fruit flies.

 <!-- For more details, check out my [research page](research.md) or my [CV](/files/SMPugliese_CV_latest.pdf). -->